Brazil's Haddad: Lula stand-in fighting the far right

-Fernando Haddad is the last hope for those dreading a far-right win in Brazil's presidential election, but the measured university professor lacks the charisma of his mentor, ex-president Luiz Inacio Lula da Silva.
+Fernando Haddad is the last hope for those dreading a far-right win in Brazil's presidential election Sunday, but the measured university professor lacks the charisma of his mentor, ex-president Luiz Inacio Lula da Silva.

 In an election that is largely about the one candidate who cannot run -- the popular but imprisoned Lula, who is serving 12 years for corruption -- Haddad, 55, has struggled to fill the shoes of his one-time boss, who led Brazil through the boom years of 2003 to 2010, before both the country and his left-wing political project went bust.